veeso/termscp/docs/man.md

 ## Bookmarks ⭐

-In TermSCP it is possible to save favourites hosts, which can be then loaded quickly from the main layout of termscp.
-TermSCP will also save the last 16 hosts you connected to.
+In termscp it is possible to save favourites hosts, which can be then loaded quickly from the main layout of termscp. termscp will also save the last 16 hosts you connected to.
 This feature allows you to load all the parameters required to connect to a certain remote, simply selecting the bookmark in the tab under the authentication form.

 Bookmarks will be saved, if possible at: